Rudolf Hess: World War I

 Within weeks of the outbreak of World War I, Hess enlisted in the 7th Bavarian Field Artillery Regiment, part of the 1st Royal Bavarian Division.
 His initial posting was against the British on the Somme.
 He was present at the First Battle of Ypres.
 On 9 November 1914, he transferred to the 1st Infantry Regiment, stationed near Arras.
 He was awarded the Iron Cross, second class, and promoted to Gefreiter (corporal) in April 1915.
 After additional training at the Munster Training Area, he was promoted to Vizefeldwebel (senior non-commissioned officer) and received the Bavarian Military Merit Cross.
 Returning to the front lines in November, Hess fought in Artois, participating in the battle for the town of Neuville-Saint-Vaast.
 After two months out of action with a throat infection, he served in the Battle of Verdun in May, and was hit by shrapnel in the left hand and arm on 12 June 1916 while fighting near the village of Thiaumont.
 After a month off to recover, he was sent back to the Verdun area, where he remained until December.

 Hess was promoted to platoon leader of the 10th Company of the 18th Bavarian Reserve Infantry Regiment, which was serving in Romania.
 He was wounded on 23 July and again on 8 August 1917; the first injury was a shell splinter to the left arm, which was dressed in the field, but the second was a bullet wound that entered the upper chest near the armpit and exited near his spinal column, leaving a pea-sized entry wound and a cherry stone-sized exit wound on his back.

 By 20 August, Hess was well enough to travel; he was thus sent to a hospital in Hungary and eventually back to Germany, where he recovered in hospital in Meissen.
 In October, he was promoted to Leutnant der Reserve and was recommended for, but did not receive, the Iron Cross, first class.
 At his father's request, Hess was transferred to a hospital closer to home, arriving at Alexandersbad on 25 October.

 While still convalescing, Hess had requested that he be allowed to enrol to train as a pilot, so after Christmas leave with his family, he reported to Munich.
-He received basic flight training at Oberschleissheim and Lechfeld Air Base from March to June 1918, and advanced training at Valenciennes in France in October.
+He received basic flight training at Oberschleissheim and Lechfeld Air Base from March to June 1918, and advanced training at Valenciennes in occupied France in October.
 On 14 October, he was assigned to Jagdstaffel 35b, a Bavarian fighter squadron equipped with Fokker D.VII biplanes.
 He saw no action with Jagdstaffel 35b, as the war ended on 11 November 1918, before he had the opportunity.